 Science and Technology Policies

-Patent data can depict technology’s global context and trends.
-It can also help industry and academia to properly allocate R&D budgets that are used to conduct basic and applied research; build momentum for the next round of industrial transformation; and focus development in much-needed technical areas such as material science, biology, wireless communications, artificial intelligence and the Internet of Things.
+Patent data can represent technology’s global context and trends.
+It can also support industry and academia to properly allocate R&D budgets that are used to conduct basic and applied research; build momentum for the next round of industrial transformation; and focus development in much-needed technical areas such as material science, biology, wireless communications, artificial intelligence and the Internet of Things (IoT).

 Innovators and Start-ups